Hong Kong is a bustling city with never ending options of things to do, foods to try, and culture to experience.

 If you’ve got some time after you’ve settled in a bit, explore your local wet market for fruits and veggies that you might be able to get at home, mangosteens for me!

-A Wet Market is a typical market yet one that sells fresh food, like meat, seafood, fruit, and veggies.
+A wet market is a typical market yet one that sells fresh food, like meat, seafood, fruit, and veggies.
 Usually wet markets have shops connected to them for other home goods, dry food, and even clothing and knickknacks.

-Wet markets aren’t for easily upset tummies though, as meat and fish are on display, dead or alive in some cases, for shopper to determine the freshness.
+Wet markets aren’t for easily upset tummies though, as meat and fish are on display, dead or alive in some cases, for shoppers to determine the freshness.
 Don't worry though, if cooking isn't your thing, there are many brunches, happy hours, and sets for the food lovers to take advantage of all over this international city.

 Enjoy the Excellent Nature Right Outside of the City